SoftHu/tos_avg/Zh/Oda.md

 Enjoy your special prize and wear the title with pride!\nThank you all for participating!
 I hope you had a blast.
 Don't worry if you didn't win this time—there's always next year!]
+Start -->1775162815304726[<b>Speaker 👉 Oda:</b>
+\nAs much as I would like to stay here and admire the cherry blossoms, there is simply too much work to be done!]
+Start -->1775163103296538[<b>Speaker 👉 Oda:</b>
+\nThe weekend draws ever closer to to its end... is everyone ready for another bustling week in Seikyu?]
+Start -->1775163107154971[<b>Speaker 👉 Oda:</b>
+\nWhere did the first half of the week go Miss Ama?
+There is still so much to do!]
+Start -->1775164372485149[<b>Speaker 👉 Oda:</b>
+\nOh, well you know what they say - Work hard, Play hard.
+Right?]
+Start -->1775164416326688[<b>Speaker 👉 Oda:</b>
+\nNow that warmer days are on the horizon I think it's time for the you-know-what Shuten!]
+Start -->1775164420689953[<b>Speaker 👉 Oda:</b>
+\nI sometimes find myself staring into this fountain getting lost in my thoughts.
+Does that happen to you?]
+Start -->1775164711722024[<b>Speaker 👉 Oda:</b>
+\nWhile the sun adornes the sky I am but a humble servent of Seikyu.]
+Start -->1775164732277801[<b>Speaker 👉 Oda:</b>
+\nSeikyu is simply stunning at night... there is nothing that quite compares!]
+Start -->1775164532912166[<b>Speaker 👉 Oda:</b>
+\nThis weather puts a dampener on my productivity... how annoying!]
+Start -->1775166031622193[<b>Speaker 👉 Oda:</b>
+\nA Birthday present, for me?
+How did you know?
+This, what a gift!]
+Start -->1775166031623219[<b>Speaker 👉 Oda:</b>
+\nA gift from you makes my day a little bit brighter, thank you!]
+Start -->1775166031624245[<b>Speaker 👉 Oda:</b>
+\nIt truly is kind of you to have remembered my Birthday, but a gift is far too generous.]
+Start -->1775166031624247[<b>Speaker 👉 Oda:</b>
+\nThis is a fine item, but I am not sure what use I would have for it!]
+Start -->1775166031625275[<b>Speaker 👉 Oda:</b>
+\nI did not think you would remember given how busy you have been.
+You really know the way to my heart... this is perfect!]
+Start -->1775166218007617[<b>Speaker 👉 Oda:</b>
+\nI'm sure you and Kon need to get back to the farm, I shall not keep you!]
+Start -->1775166226185284[<b>Speaker 👉 Oda:</b>
+\nAs much as this line of inquiry fascinates me, my duty to Seikyu summons me away!]
+Start -->1775166218007618[<b>Speaker 👉 Oda:</b>
+\nI have some free time later on and have baked some good that I would love to get your opinion on!
+Pop by if you can!]
+Start -->1775166486298698[<b>Speaker 👉 Oda:</b>
+\nDid you see the Koinobori I hung outside the farm?
+Kon mentioned you didn't have one so I stayed up last night making it!]
+Start -->1775166486299724[<b>Speaker 👉 Oda:</b>
+\nEverything went according to plan, what a relief!
+Now how about we go and relax?]
+Start -->1775166589369426[<b>Speaker 👉 Oda:</b>
+\nThere is nothing I would rather be doing in this warm weather than helping out my townsfolk!]
+Start -->1775166628730970[<b>Speaker 👉 Oda:</b>
+\nThese amber leaves signal the coming of colder months.
+I must make sure everything is prepared for winter!]
+Start -->1775166633910364[<b>Speaker 👉 Oda:</b>
+\nIt is chilly out today.
+Remember to wrap up warm, alright?]
+Start -->1775166811015263[<b>Speaker 👉 Oda:</b>
+\nI am forever grateful to Shuten for looking out for the residents of Seikyu and being the holder of their secrets.
+She is my most trusted ally!]
+Start -->1775166820796512[<b>Speaker 👉 Oda:</b>
+\nIt has always saddened me that we could never restore the fox shrines to the way they once were.
+However, since you have come to Seikyu they've looked a lot better!]
+Start -->1775172156249857[<b>Speaker 👉 Oda:</b>
+\nMay your first Christmas with us be a merry one &lbrace;c.playername&rbrace;!]
+Start -->1775172164922114[<b>Speaker 👉 Oda:</b>
+\nI'm glad to see you've both settled in so well!
+Here's to many more festive celebrations.]
+Start -->1775172166556419[<b>Speaker 👉 Oda:</b>
+\nMerry Christmas!
+I had to stop myself from coming over to the farm this morning, but I baked you this!]
+Start -->1775172173178628[<b>Speaker 👉 Oda:</b>
+\nI must rush off now, people to see, places to be.
+But, you should pop over later, I'll make some time for you!]

 ```